ULCompSoc/constitution/constitution.md

 **3.1.3.3** Notwithstanding clause 3.2.1 below, Honorary Members shall be exempt from paying any Membership Fee.

+### 3.1.4 Multi-year members

+Multi-year members are members that may join the society and pay a set fee for a number of years.
+Multi-year members are alumni of the society that wish to keep their Skynet account.
+Multi-year members do not have the same priveledges as full members in that they may not attend Computer Society trips and may not vote at General Meetings.

 ### 3.2 Membership Fees and Term

 #### 3.2.1

-Every member of the Society must pay an annual membership fee in order to be eligible to be a current member of the Society, as well as completing the form in the membership books or Electronic Membership form.
+Every member of the Society must pay an annual membership fee in order to be eligible to be a current member of the Society, as well as registering on wolves.ie.

 #### 3.2.2

-There are three categories of Membership Fees as follows:
+There are four categories of Membership Fees as follows:

-> 1\. **Student** 1 x € (base amount)
+ > 1\. **Student** 5€

-#### 2. Alumni and Staff of UL 2 x € (base amount)
+> 2\. **Alumni and Staff of UL** 10 €

-> 3\. **Associates** 3 x € (base amount)
+> 3\. **Associates** 30 €

+> 4\. **Multi-year Members** 40 € (for 5 years)

 ##### 3.2.3

-The base amount shall be determined by the Society Committee annually, taking into consideration the University's Student Capitation.
-The base amount is at the discretion of the Society Committee and shall be allocated annually.

-##### 3.2.4

 The term of membership shall be from the date that the member signs the membership book or completes the electronic form until the Monday of